NingyuanWang/minimal_HH_mat_example/readme.md

     x_array//n*d matrix of 64-bit floating-point
     w_array//n*1 matrix of 64-bit floating-point
     sigma_array//n*d*d matrix of 64-bit floating-point

-Instructions for setting such a system with desired parameters and initial condition is done at run time, and is accessible by using the `-h` option when executing program.

 Usage for individual functions
 ==============================